EuroPython/website/data/pages-content/thankyou.md

 - Diego Russo
 - Nicholas Tollervey
 - Cristián Maureira-Fredes
+- Raquel Dou

 ### [Speaker Mentorship Programme](/mentorship)

 - Theofanis Petkos
 - Diego Russo

-### Programme Reviewers
+### Community Voting Participants & Programme Reviewers

+A big thank you to over 300 individuals who took part in our community voting, significantly influencing the direction of our program.

-The talk selection process was supported by our wonderful reviewers:
+Alongside our fantastic community, the talk selection process was supported by our wonderful reviewers:

 - Alisa Dammer
 - Artur Czepiel